GolinkTool/Golink/Example/BS_approach/README.md

-# Golink Setup and Build Instructions
+# BS_approach Setup and Build Instructions

 This document outlines the steps to build and run the BS_approach containers for the Go project.
 Follow the steps carefully to set up the environment and execute the program.